-Like other DigitalOcean Monitoring functionalities, the alert policies and notifications feature relies on information provided by the DigitalOcean Agent: a small, open-source program that gathers metrics.
-Before setting up alert policies, the Agent must be installed on each of the participating Droplets.
+Like other DigitalOcean Monitoring functionalities, the alert policies and notifications feature relies on information provided by the DigitalOcean metrics agent: a lightweight, open-source program that gathers metrics.
+Before setting up alert policies, you must install the metrics agent on each of the participating Droplets.

-Once the Agent has been installed on your Droplets, you can begin creating alert policies.
+Once you have installed the metrics agent on your Droplets, you can begin creating alert policies.
 In the control panel, click the Create button in the top menu and select Alert Policies:

 This opens the policy creation page.

 The pattern for defining an alert policy is the same for all metrics:

 The Select Droplets or Tags section includes a field where you apply the alert policy to specific Droplets or groups of Droplets.

 Adding Droplets by name allows you to target individual resources unambiguously.
 Adding tags to an alert policy provides flexibility in deciding which Droplets are covered by the policy by adding or removing tags from Droplets.